qaware/dev-tool-kit/README.md

 ## Development

+### Install Wails

+See https://wails.app/gettingstarted/ to learn how to setup Wails on your platform.

 ### Build locally

 Checkout the code and run `make build-debug` to quickly build a development version with debug logging enabled.
 The artifact will appear in `build/`.